icreer/openFOAM_first_real_simulation/README.md

 This is in the Turtoiral basic

-Detor to learn how I can genterate a mesh
+Used a large amount of infromation from the block mesh guide